jakubvalenta/video-pi/README.md

    well.
 3. Lastly, you can try overclocking your Raspberry Pi.

-### Changing the time between images in a slideshow

-You can change the setting only by editing the files `/usr/bin/video-pi-play`.

 ## Support and getting involved

 If you have an idea on how to improve Video Pi or if you need help using it,